CaioCeretta/Ignite-React-Trilha2023/05-ignite-shop/LegacyNextAndOverallConcepts.md

 take longer to build, and even though the data came populated right on the beginning, for the user that's using this app, it can be a little annoying.
 So in most of the times, we are going to prefer doing these api calls, on the same way we always did.
-We are only going to utilize it, when we need page information that we necessarily need them to be available as soon as the page is available on screen, only crucial information of being on the screen, such as information for indexes, robots, bots, crawlers or anything of the type.
+We are only going to utilize it, when we need page information that we necessarily need them to be available as soon as the page loads, only crucial information of being on the screen, for indexers, robots, bots, crawlers or anything of the type.
 We do not use it for everything

 When we run the getServerSideProps instead of the useEffect, to load the products, we are running on a node back end.

+# Stripe Call

 So any code that run inside of it, won't be visible to the client user, so one use case of us using it is when we need to make an api call that needs to be hidden from the client, and one of the cases we are going to run, is one of them.